-Well-known economist, Milton Friedman observed that, "Inflation is always and everywhere a monetary phenomenon in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output".
-Today, in the US, M2 (one measure of the amount of money in the financial system) is rising by a record annual rate of 25%11 (see Fig. 2), while economic output has collapsed.
+Well known economist, Milton Friedman observed that, "Inflation is always and everywhere a monetary phenomenon in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output".
+Today, in the US, M2 (one measure of the amount of money in the financial system) is rising by a record annual rate of 25%3 (see Fig. 2), while economic output has collapsed.
 Of course, we haven't been able to observe inflation in the traditional CPI that focuses on goods and services, as most are in excess supply in this downturn.
 Where we have been able to clearly observe inflation though, is in asset prices, particularly in bond markets (higher bond prices are the other side of falling interest rates) and parts of the stock market.

 As this new money has washed around the system, it has found its way to the shares of companies that are perceived to be immune, or that have even benefited from the economic collapse.
 Many of these companies have stock prices near, even well above, their pre-COVID stock prices.

-In some cases, companies have benefited from the lockdowns, notably, e-commerce players that have seen an increase in the use of online shopping and other services.
+In some cases, companies have benefited from the lockdowns, notably, e-commerce players that have seen an increase in the use of online shopping and other services (as discussed by our portfolio manager, James Halse in the article, Will the Pandemic Change our Spending Habits Long Term?4).
 Undoubtedly, the enthusiasm of investors for many of these companies is justified, in the sense that they have strong positions in their markets and look set to grow for many years to come.
 However, when this assessment of their prospects is then amplified by excessive money creation by central banks, the outcome is that stock prices have moved well beyond what can be justified, given even the brightest assessment of their futures.